gdiazs/microprofile-jwt-login/README.md

  ### Create UserService implementation or use in memory approach for testing
- Once you have imported this library in a Microprofile project built with https://start.microprofile.io/ Just configure a similar class like this.
-You can provide your own user service implementation to fetch your user data.
+ Once you have imported this library in a Microprofile project built with https://start.microprofile.io/ you just need to configure a similar class like this.
+You can provide your own user service implementation if you want
  ```java
     @Dependent
     public class AuthservicesConfig {